Let’s start at the start!

 What causes Concrete Cracking?

-However, even without stress from structure instability, unless the concrete is sealed internally and externally, corrosion is almost always active.
+However, even without stress from structural instability, unless the concrete is sealed internally and externally, corrosion is almost always active.
 This is because moisture is actively moving within the slab/structure, transporting foreign contaminants that are harmful to the reinforcing steel.

 With all of these examples, the worse they get, the faster they get worse, so deterioration increases in a rapidly accelerating cycle.
 They are progressive, though, and generally aren’t noticed in the early stages.